-The Guaranty Bond is maintained on file in the office of the Executive Vice President for Finance and Facilities of FNU at 170 Prosperous Place Lexington KY, 40509.
+The Guaranty Bond is maintained on file in the office of the Vice President of Finance of FNU at170 Prosperous Place Lexington KY, 40509.
 The Guaranty Bond is available for review upon request during normal business hours by any and all interested parties.